marczuo/disputationes/posts/2018-04-25-david-buckel.md

-over Antony and Cleopatra, the queen who was otherwise *fortunaque dulci ebria* ("drunk with the sweet wine of fortune") and plotting *dementis ruina* ("mad ruination") for Rome with her *contaminato [...] grege turpium morbo virorum* ("vile throng sick with repulsive men"), who was a *fatale monstrum* ("fatal monstrosity"), was, as soon as she saw her defeat coming and decided to take her own life instead, elevated almost into a heroic figure: she did not *muliebriter expavit ensem* ("fear the sword like a woman") but was, in the end, a *non humilis mulier* ("no lowly woman") above the pettiness of Rome's *superbo triumpho* ("arrogant triumph").
+over Antony and Cleopatra, the queen who was otherwise *fortunaque dulci ebria* ("drunk with the sweet wine of fortune") and plotting *dementis ruina* ("mad ruination") for Rome with her *contaminato [...] grege turpium morbo virorum* ("vile throng of men befouled with illness"), who was a *fatale monstrum* ("fatal monstrosity"), was, as soon as she saw her defeat coming and decided to take her own life instead, elevated almost into a heroic figure: she did not *muliebriter expavit ensem* ("fear the sword like a woman") but was, in the end, a *non humilis mulier* ("no lowly woman") above the pettiness of Rome's *superbo triumpho* ("arrogant triumph").
 Poor Augustus!
 We cannot help but